The Age of Anne Boleyn – Wendy J. Dunn

 English History, http://englishhistory.net/tudor/mary1faq.jpg

 I want to end this investigation by comparing two portraits.
 Two portraits depict two women aged around twenty-seven years, one Henry VIII’s third wife, Jane Seymour, painted by Holbein and the other his daughter Mary, by the artist Master John.
-The two portraits show women with shadowed eyes, lines etched all around, skin- especially around Mary’s mouth and Jane’s chin – losing it elasticity, clearly much maturer women, both fast losing the freshness of youth.
+The two portraits show women with shadowed eyes, lines etched all around, skin- especially around Mary’s mouth and Jane’s chin – losing it elasticity, clearly women who are both fast losing the freshness of youth.

 Figure 21 Believed to be the only period drawing of Anne Boleyn